Safeguarding Policy

 Internet safety

-Owners and Managers must adopt clear policies and procedures which ensure that staff and parents are aware of the importance of the safe use of the internet and social networking sites.
+Owners and managers must adopt clear policies and procedures which ensure that staff and parents are aware of the importance of the safe use of the internet and social networking sites.

-Practitioners and Parents also need to guide children about the safe use of the Internet.
+Practitioners and parents also need to guide children about the safe use of the Internet.

 Safeguarding children and protecting professionals in early years settings: online safety considerations is a guidance to help those who work in early years settings consider their practice and to take steps to safeguard both children and adults online.

-Page last reviewed: 26 May 2022
+Page last reviewed: 25 July 2024

 Contact details